 This blog was formed to function as an educational resource for all information related to Ponzi Schemes.
-While many are no doubt familiar with the more well-known perpetrators such as Madoff or Stanford, few realize that hundreds, if not thousands, of Ponzi Schemes have been uncovered in just the last decade alone since Madoff’s scheme came to light.
-The true toll of these Ponzi Schemes on the economy is unknown, but this blog aims to provide a more detailed look into the expense and complexity associated with the rise and fall of a Ponzi Scheme.
+While many are no doubt familiar with the more well-known perpetrators such as Madoff or Stanford, few realize that hundreds of Ponzi schemes have been uncovered in just the last decade alone since Madoff’s scheme came to light.
+The true toll of these Ponzi Schemes on the economy is unknown, but this blog aims to provide a more detailed look into the just why and how Ponzi schemes have been able to proliferate at such an alarming pace.
 While many may perceive each Ponzi Scheme as a separate and unrelated event, most do not realize that each subsequent scheme involves the loss of investor capital, the depletion of investigative resources, and most importantly, the slow erosion of faith in the free market system.
 This blog is intended to provide a unique insight into this age-old practice, while at the same time assembling a mechanism to track their occurrence and gain an understanding of the true toll, both economic and societal.

 Ponzitracker has been recognized by multiple organizations.
 LexisNexis named Ponzitracker among the top twenty-five business law blogs in 2011, while the ABA Journal included Ponzitracker in its 2013 Blawg 100.
 Ponzitracker is also ranked among the top 50 legal blogs on the internet by legal website Avvo.

 About the Author